Our Favorite Reef-Safe Sunscreens That Will Protect Your Skin and the Ocean

 The Difference Between Chemical and Physical Sunscreen

 According to the American Academy of Dermatology, a chemical sunscreen protects you by absorbing the sun’s rays and is formulated with one or more of many possible active ingredients, such as oxybenzone or octinoxate.
 Physical sunscreens on the other hand, provide protection by deflecting the sun’s rays and usually contain blockers titanium dioxide or zinc oxide as active ingredients.

 The Best Sunscreens Without Oxybenzone and Octinoxate

-If you’ve eversmoothed on sunscreen only to be left with a noticeable white cast, you’ll likely find yourself interested in this chemical-filter free sunscreen.
-Why?
-Because the formula, which contains titanium dioxide and zinc oxide, has a transparent, weightless finish.
-Essentially, it won’t look — or feel — like you’re sporting sunscreen.
+If you’ve ever smoothed on sunscreen only to be left with a noticeable white cast, you’ll likely find yourself interested in this chemical-filter free sunscreen.
+The formula, which contains titanium dioxide and zinc oxide, has a transparent, weightless finish.

 Having acne is no excuse to skip out on sunscreen.
-This option by Kiehl’s is suitable for acne-prone skin, negating that issue.
-What’s more, it provides a universal sheer tint and has good-for-you ingredients like vitamin E. It’s also lightweight, fast-absorbing and leaves a matte finish on the skin.
+This option from Kiehl’s is suitable for acne-prone skin, provides a universal sheer tint and has good-for-you ingredients like vitamin E. It’s also lightweight, fast-absorbing and leaves a matte finish on the skin.

 Protecting the skin on your body is equally as important as protecting the skin on your face.
-CeraVe’s daily body lotion sunscreen offers 100%-mineral sun protection while also hydrating for minimal irritation.
-It’s suitable for all skin types, meaning you only need to cart one sunscreen around on your next vacation to have everyone covered.
+The CeraVe daily body lotion sunscreen offers 100% mineral sun protection and hydrates the skin to minimize irritation.
+It’s suitable for all skin types, so one bottle will have the whole family covered on your next vacation.